Larry Holmes: Defeating Norton and winning WBC heavyweight championship

-The fight between Holmes and Ken Norton was a tough, competitive fight.
-After fourteen rounds, each of the three judges scored the fight dead even at seven rounds each.
-Holmes rallied late in the fifteenth to win the round on two scorecards and take the title by a split decision.
+Holmes met Ken Norton for the WBC Championship on June 9, 1978.
+After fourteen rounds, all three judges had the fight scored dead even at seven rounds each.
+Holmes rallied late in the fifteenth to win it on two scorecards and take the title by a split decision.

 In his first two title defenses, Holmes easily knocked out Alfredo Evangelista and Ossie Ocasio.
-His third title defense was a tough one.
-On June 22, 1979, Holmes faced future WBA Heavyweight Champion Mike Weaver, who was lightly regarded going into the fight sporting an uninspiring 19–8 record.
+His third was against future WBA Heavyweight Champion Mike Weaver, on June 22, 1979.
+With an uninspiring 19–8 record going into the fight, Weaver was lightly regarded.
 After ten tough rounds, Holmes dropped Weaver with a right uppercut late in round eleven.
 In the twelfth, Holmes immediately went on the attack, backing Weaver into the ropes and pounding him with powerful rights until the referee stepped in and stopped it.
 "This man knocked the devil out of me", Holmes said.
 "This man might not have had credit before tonight, but you'll give it to him now."